How to Choose Cat Food – Tips to Look Out For in 2025

 According to ASPCA, cats older than seven years are considered senior cats and have specific nutritional needs.

-What you need to do here is to ensure their foods are lower in protein and fat and have a sizable amount of vitamins and minerals to help them strengthen their immune system.
-Foods for senior cats are typically designed to reduce the work on the kidneys, helping cats to avoid any sort of kidney diseases.
+What to look for in cat food for senior cats are the ingredients.
+You need to make sure that their foods are lower in protein and fat and have a sizable amount of vitamins and minerals to help them strengthen their immune system.

 🐾 When you transition between life stages, make sure you also slowly introduce the new types of food, so your little furry friend can easily accept them and not have any belly issues.